flutter/website/src/docs/cookbook/lists/mixed-list.md

   }
 }

-// The base class for the different types of items the List can contain abstract class ListItem {}
+// The base class for the different types of items the list can contain. abstract class ListItem {}

-// A ListItem that contains data to display a heading class HeadingItem implements ListItem {
+// A ListItem that contains data to display a heading. class HeadingItem implements ListItem {
   final String heading;

   HeadingItem(this.heading);
 }

-// A ListItem that contains data to display a message class MessageItem implements ListItem {
+// A ListItem that contains data to display a message. class MessageItem implements ListItem {
   final String sender;
   final String body;